 Sulfree consists of a specially developed hydrogen peroxide formula (H202) which introduces extra oxygen into your wine.
 This oxygen attaches to the free sulfites and changes them into sulfates.
 The same levels of sulfates are found in drinking water and are not harmful.
 You’ll find our bottle label here; the current Best Before date of our bottles is December 2020.

-Some people get headaches or migraines from drinking wine, even in small amounts.
+Some people suffer from nasty side effects from drinking wine, even in small amounts.
 This might be caused by sensitivity to the sulfites in the wine.
-Sulfree helps immediately.
-One drop (sometimes 2) is enough to remove the free sulfites from your wine so you can enjoy wine without the headache.
+Sulfree helps immediately in your wine.
+One drop (sometimes 2) is enough to remove the free sulfites from your wine so you can enjoy wine again.
 Please note that the effect of the alcohol in the wine remains the same.